longaccess/terms/Terms and Conditions of Service.md

 Termination

-Though we’d much rather you stay, you can stop using our Services any time.
+Though we would prefer you stayed, you can stop using our Services at any time.
 We reserve the right to suspend or end the Services at any time, with or without cause, and with or without notice.
-For example, we may suspend or terminate your use if you are not complying with these Terms, or use the Services in any way that would cause us legal liability or disrupt others’ use of the Services.
+For example, we may suspend or terminate your use if you are not complying with these Terms, or use the Services in any way that would cause us legal liability or disrupt others' use of the Services.
 If we suspend or terminate your use, we will let you know in advance and retrieve your data, though there may be some cases (for example, repeatedly or flagrantly violating these Terms, a court order, or danger to other